-Ready for this easy pressure cooker cabbage soup recipe?
-If you love your Instant Pot and cabbage then this may become your favorite dinner ever!
+Ready for this easy unstuffed pressure cooker cabbage soup recipe?
+If you love your Ninja Foodi or Instant Pot and cabbage then this may become your favorite dinner!
+It’s gluten free too.

-I made this once but it came out thick more like a casserole so this time I added more “juice” and it came out perfect.
+I made this unstuffed cabbage dish once but it came out thick, so I called it Instant Pot stuffed cabbage casserole.
+This time I added more broth and tomato sauce to this electric pressure cooker soup and it came out perfect.

 It’s totally up to you, use what you have on hand and what you love I always say.

 Savoy cabbage is best.
 You’re unlikely to find a bunch of varieties at the store other than purple or organic but possibly at a farmers market that may be different.